CO@Work 2024

 -17:45

-Mohammed Ghannam, Joao Dionisio Tutorial: Implementing Branch-and-Price
+Mohammed Ghannam, Joao Dionisio Tutorial: Implementing Branch-and-Price (github repo)

 Friday, 20.09.2024 Interactive Optimization and Learning

-10:00 Jannis Kurtz Deep Learning in Robust Optimization
+10:00 Jannis Kurtz Deep Learning in Robust Optimization (slides) (video)

 Deep learning (DL) is one of the most popular approaches used for recent developments in the realm of Artificial Intelligence.
 On a high level, the goal in DL is to fit a neural network to available training data to solve classification or regression problems.
 In this talk we will study neural networks from a mixed-integer optimization perspective.
 We show that, under certain assumptions, the evaluation of an already trained neural network can be modeled as a mixed-integer linear problem.
 These trained neural networks can be used to support classical optimization tasks in different ways.
 The focus of this talk will be on robust optimization problems, where the goal is to find an optimal solution of an optimization problems which is robust against uncertainty in the problem parameters.
 We will show how MIP representations of neural networks can be used in robust optimization to speed up solution algorithms and model uncertainty sets.

-11:15 Nicole Megow Learning-Augmented Algorithms for Scheduling
+11:15 Nicole Megow Learning-Augmented Algorithms for Scheduling (slides) (video)

 Uncertainty poses a significant challenge on scheduling and planning tasks, where jobs may have unknown processing times or unknown dependencies.
 However, assuming a complete lack of a priori information is overly pessimistic.
 With the rise of machine-learning methods and data-driven applications, access to predictions about input data or algorithmic actions becomes feasible.
 Yet, blindly trusting these predictions might lead to very poor solutions, due to the absence of quality guarantees.